gini/gini-switch-sdk-android/documentation/pages/integration.rst

 .. code-block:: java

-  final TariffSdk tariffSdk = TariffSdk.init(this, "clientId", "clientPw");
+  final TariffSdk tariffSdk = TariffSdk.init(this, "clientId", "clientPw", "domain");

 The generated TariffSdk instance can now be used to generate the needed Activity and to get the found extractions.